dalenguyen/firebase-wordpress-docs/docs/intro/shortcode-list.rst

     // display as 'blocks' | 'table'

     [firestore_search class='your-class-name' search_fields='email|age' search_operators='eq|gt' search_conditions='dale@dalenguyen.me|20' collection_name='users' display_fields='email,firstName,lastName,age,gender' display_type='blocks']

+    // In order to sort the data, you can add order_by.
+For example, this will order by title - descendant.
+You can also combine the orders: `order_by='firstName|asc,lastName|desc'`

 In `search_conditions`, if you added getFirebaseUid, it will be replaced by Firebase UID after user logs in.